 Bursting The Flax Seeds Is Key To Unlock Their Nutrients

-In order for flaxseeds to offer their full health benefits, they must be ground up or “broken.”
-Most whole seeds will pass through your digestive system mostly intact and without releasing their nutrients.
-In order to get the most from these seeds, you need a powerful high-speed blender that can break open the seeds and release the lignans inside.
+In order for flaxseeds to offer their full health benefits, it’s helpful for them to be ground up or “broken.”
+Whole seeds can pass through your digestive system mostly intact and without releasing their nutrients.
+In order to get the most from these seeds, you need a powerful high-speed blender or spice/coffee grinder that can break open the seeds and release the lignans inside.
 Your body then absorbs these phytonutrients much more readily than it would with whole flaxseeds.

 The Nutrients In Flaxseed Oil Are Heat Sensitive

-Like all oils, flaxseed oil is heat sensitive and should not be cooked at high temperatures.
+Flaxseed oil is heat sensitive with a low smoke point and should not be cooked at high temperatures.
 It’s best to add it to foods after they have been cooked or use it as a cold dressing.

 Store Flaxseeds In The Refrigerator Or Freezer